atakan/PySkyAlmanac/README.md

 * [Ankara](https://atakan.github.io/PySkyAlmanac/)
 * [San Francisco](https://digitalvapor.github.io/PySkyAlmanac/)

+In your [gh-pages](https://github.com/digitalvapor/PySkyAlmanac/tree/gh-pages) branch, I made it super easy to just update change your [_config.yml](https://github.com/digitalvapor/PySkyAlmanac/blob/gh-pages/_config.yml)!

+You can also include [this](https://gist.github.com/digitalvapor/83507017f7fc780554ff) `post-commit` hook if you want to automatically publish updates from your readme onto your `gh-pages` branch.

 My primary aim in [this fork](https://github.com/digitalvapor/PySkyAlmanac) has been to change out all of the hard-coded Ankara values so that any location generates with a clean format.
 Many thanks to [atakan](https://github.com/atakan/PySkyAlmanac) for creating such a great tool!!
 If you want to give a reference to the tool creating the chart, you can use the URL https://github.com/atakan/PySkyAlmanac.
 If you are curious on what is on my to-do list please check out [my pull request](https://github.com/atakan/PySkyAlmanac/pull/1) and don't hesistate to [use the issue tracker](https://github.com/digitalvapor/PySkyAlmanac/issues) for this fork, or [atakan's](https://github.com/atakan/PySkyAlmanac/issues).
 There are definitely bugs, sorry :)